Shyam-Has-Your-Anomaly-Mitigated/Emul/syntax.md

 	8<< we're keeping {instruction} for ∴ & ∵
-	8<< probably not [eager] & {lazy} though; I want infinity
+	8<< probably not [eager] & {lazy} though; I want infinity 8<< but ∴ & ∵ could just be functions?

 Hasell has "-thing"s I hate... (besides it being the Python of FP; not a complement!)